Beit-Hatfutsot/mojp-k8s/README.md

 You can interact with the Kubernetes environment in the following ways -

 * [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) - The recommended and easiest way for running management commands.
 Just setup a Google Cloud account and enable billing (you get 300$ free, you can setup billing alerts to avoid paying by mistake).
-* Any modern PC / OS should also work, you will just need to install some basic dependencies like Docker and Google Cloud SDK (possibly more TBD).
+* Any modern PC / OS should also work, you will just need to install some basic dependencies like Docker and Google Cloud SDK (possibly more).
 The main problem with working from local PC is the network connection, if you have a stable, fast connection and know how to install the dependencies, you might be better of running from your own PC.
-* Docker - This repo contains a Dockerfile which can be used to interact with the environment from CI / CD / automation tools.
+* Docker + Google Cloud service account - for automation / CI / CD.
 See the Docker Ops section below for more details.

-This guide will assume you are using Google Cloud Shell because it makes the process easier and faster, but you can follow along from a local PC as well, you might have to install some dependencies manually though.

 You can use the cloud shell file editor to edit files, just be sure to configure it to indentation of 2 spaces (not tabs - because they interfere with the yaml files)

+## Installation and setup

+#### Authorize with Google Cloud

+On google cloud shell it's not necessary, your shell is linked to your personal user - any permissions given by any project to your google user will be available.

+From local PC run `gcloud auth login` and follow the instructions

-## Authorize with GitHub and clone
+#### Authorize with GitHub and clone the k8s repo

 Having infrastructure as code means you should be able to push any changes to infrastructure configuration back to GitHub.